 About the programme

-In ten workshops, top-class mentors from various industries share their knowledge and experience with participants in frontal lectures, 1-on-1 meetings or small working groups.
+In eleven workshops, top-class mentors from various industries share their knowledge and experience with participants in frontal lectures, 1-on-1 meetings or small working groups.

 The following MODULES and TOPICS will be covered in the workshop series: